SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 If you don't have a named certificate present under the "Frontend" section, follow the menu [above](#gcp-frontend) to begin the process.

 Once you have a named certificate on your frontend, it should look like this.
-The certicate is not active yet.
-It may take a few minutes after creatingthe load balancer for the `IP:Port` to appear.
+The certificate is not active yet.
+It may take a few minutes after creating the load balancer for the `IP:Port` to appear.

 ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-front-end-got-ip-port.png)